Riesling Reviews

 The Riesling Explosion

 Riesling seems to be experiencing just such a resurgence.
 Gone are the days when the only Riesling available were sickening sweet syrups in annoyingly packaged bottles.
-Also, gone are the days when the only Riesling available was from Germany, or to a lesser extent, France, particularly the Alsace.
+Also, gone are the days when the only Riesling available was from Germany or, to a lesser extent, France, particularly the Alsace.

 The Caveats